ESL Debate Topic: Prison Reform

 Including a section for peer feedback enables students to provide constructive criticism and support each other’s growth as debaters.
 This feedback can focus on various aspects of debate performance such as organization, clarity of arguments, use of evidence, and persuasive language.
 Encouraging students to offer specific suggestions for improvement fosters a supportive learning environment where they can learn from one another’s strengths and weaknesses.
 Peer feedback helps students develop self-awareness and refine their debate skills further.

-See also ESL Debate Topic: Religious Freedom
+See also ESL Debate Topic: Cultural Appropriation

 Conclusion